Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 Know-how and skills

-• eco-environmental factors favouring epidemics and/or emergencies
+• eco-environmental factors promoting epidemics and/or emergencies

-• Socio-economic factors favouring epidemics and/or emergencies
+• socio-economic factors contributing to epidemics and/or outbreaks

 To establish and implement management or monitoring programs,

-• They are able to disseminate results to different audiences (stakeholders, decision-makers, etc.)
+• They are able to disseminate results to different audiences (stakeholders, decision-makers, etc.).

 Read more